 Notes: 1.
 The number of "Shares with full voting rights (Other)" includes 33,600 shares in the name of Japan Securities Depository Center, Inc. "Number of voting rights" includes 336 units of voting rights related to shares with full voting rights in its name.

-2. The Company's standard class of shares with no rights limitations.
-Its share trading unit is 100 shares.

-3. Includes 41 shares of treasury shares.
+- 2. The Company's standard class of shares with no rights limitations.
+Its share trading unit is 100 shares. - 3.
+Includes 66 shares of treasury stock.